 Essential when integrity of the data is more important than speed.

 Essential when speed is more important than all the data arriving correctly.

 What can I do with a port number?

-- Ports can help you maximize your internet speed.
-Opening and forwarding your ports can seriously improve your downloading as well as streaming experiences.
+Opening and forwarding your ports bypasses some of the resource-consuming processes in the router.
+This can seriously improve your downloading as well as streaming experiences.

-- Give games and apps permission to bypass firewalls.
-Some software or online games use different ports and can run into problems with your firewall.
+Some software or online games can run into problems with your firewall.
 By knowing their port numbers, you can configure your device to give these ports access to bypass your defenses.

 How do I know if I have any open ports?

 There are many port scanners, both software and online, that can help you check if you have any open ports or if your firewall is blocking any ones you have just forwarded or opened.
 Using them, you can scan your system for vulnerable ports.

 Open port hazard is one of the reasons why most VPNs like Surfshark do not support VPN port forwarding.
 Your security is our highest priority, so I cannot recommend opening any ports.